About The Director

 A stint shadowing famed German director Wim Wenders sealed the deal and Banks dove head-first into her most meaningful adventure as a fearless female director.

 In addition, she is hard at work on several films, the first of which—a short titled, “Unregistered”—is now released and already on the fast-track for production of a full feature-length film.
 Other exciting projects include a digital series currently in development about the dark side of social media.
-She also is creating a feature film about Artificial Intelligence to be shot in the first half of 2018.
+She also is creating a feature film about Artificial Intelligence to be shot in the first half of 2019.

 A self-professed “tech geek” who loves cameras and has a knack for visual effects, Banks epitomizes the brazen, forthright nature of unstoppable women everywhere and brings unparalleled beauty and style to each project bearing her name.